rajansrohit/lua-pong-game/README.md

 # Lua-Pong-Game
 A pong game emulating the NES.
-Written in Lua andran in Love2D game engine
+Written in Lua and ran in Love2D game engine